Index To All Six Sections

 Islam: Islamic texts speaks of several levels of heaven.
 The Qu'ran says those who "believe and work righteousness" will "will be adorned therein with bracelets of gold, and they will wear green garments of fine silk and heavy brocade: They will recline therein on raised thrones"

 Mormonism teaches there are three different levels of heaven for people of different levels of spiritual maturation; and obedient Mormons can eventually achieve the status of "Gods" over their own planets.

-And the 'vagueness' continues right on into Christian theology.
+And the 'vagueness' continues right on into the church.

 ...
 Where is the person whose heart is so passionately in love with the promised glory of heaven that he feels like an exile and a sojourner on the earth?
 Where is the person who has so tasted the beauty of the age to come that the diamonds of the world look like baubles, and the entertainment of the world is empty, and the moral causes of the world are too small because they have no view to eternity?
 Where is this person?

-While there is little question that George Bernard Shaw was an outspoken atheist, he wasn't far wrong when he said...
+After reading these theories one is forced to the conclusion that George Bernard Shaw (an outspoken atheist) wasn't far wrong when he said...

 "Heaven, as conventionally conceived, is a place so inane, so dull, so useless, so miserable, that nobody has ever ventured to describe a whole day in heaven, though plenty of people have described a day at the seashore".

-1) The visible sky, where birds fly, and clouds float.
+1) The visible sky - home to birds and clouds.

 2) Outer space where planets and stars etc. exist

 Then God said, "Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years; (Genesis 1:14 NASB)